 The market for investment products has been adversely affected by the rising price of platinum this year.
 Investors in Japan traditionally buy precious metals when prices are perceived to be low, or at times of significant price falls.
-In the period 1993 to 1996, and again at times in 1998 and 1999, they bought substantial amounts of platinum in the form of 1kg and 500g investment bars at prices below ¥1.400/g.
-The rise of platinum to a level of over ¥2,000/g this year has encouraged some investors in Japan to take profits.
+In the period 1993 to 1996, and again at times in 1998 and 1999, they bought substantial amounts of platinum in the form of 1kg and 500g investment bars at platinum to a level of over \{2,000/g\} this year has encouraged some investors in Japan to take profits.
 As a result, we expect net demand for large bars in Japan to be negative in 2000.